LiontosDionisis/A_very_simple_roullete-practise-/README.md

 Made a betting system

 **WILL UPDATE**
-1)Update the betting system for user mistakes
-3)Update the code to prevent some user mistakes 2)Clear the log
+1)Update the code to prevent some user mistakes 2)Clear the log